Kowsalyasp/parentkarafmodule/sql readme.md

 ## Packages:
   `api` -  A collection of interfaces with their respective methods, fields, and constructors.
 It provides the services for data containers, queries, constraints, and clauses.

-  `internal` - It provides the services of a package.
+  `internal` - It handles all the implementation of DDL, DQL, DML related queries.

   `resource` - Auto-generated table content class file.